thesesc/thesesc.github.io/projects/journal.md

   <img src="/assets/img/research.png">
 </figure>

-The SESC will publish a peer-reviewed journal on anything related to the early Scottish arts and is currently accepting submissions.
+The SESC will publish a peer-reviewed journal on all topics related to the early Scottish arts and is currently accepting submissions.
 A full CFP can be found [here](/assets/docs/cfp-2019.pdf).